ickooch/rosh/README.md

 well, namely Jira, and JFrog Artifactory, resulting in a single CLI environment for all the applications I had to manage.

+As pointed out above, when a realm plugin is loaded into the **rosh** command shell, it extends the *vocabulary* of the command language by *nouns* (the resource objects), and *verbs* that eventually take the nouns as subjects.
+The set of nouns and verbs that are currently known to **rosh** can be examined by giving the commands

+`rosh> nouns`

+or

+`rosh> verbs`

+respectively.

+In order to view a summary of the command verbs applicable to a known noun, specify the command

+`rosh> noun _some_noun_`

 **CAVEAT:** all of the applications described in the next few sections have a rich, and deep REST (or other) API.
 The current state of the **rosh** realm plugins is far from complete, and covers only those